PeterShin23/PeterShin23/README.md

 3. Talking nicely to it so that it doesn't see me as a threat when it takes over.

 ## What I'm currently working/learning on: **Fine-Tuning LLM with PyTorch**
-I think machine learning is super interesting.
-I would like to admit that back in college, I wasn't that interested, but now that LLMs are everywhere, I couldn't help but get interested.
-I've been reading a lot of papers, and the way they work and learn are so brilliant.
+I would like to admit that back in college, I wasn't that interested in how AI works, but now that LLMs are everywhere, I couldn't help but get interested in it.
+I've been reading a lot of papers, and the way they work and learn are so brilliant and intuitive.
 Makes me appreciate Linear Algebra and Probability a lot more than I did back in college for sure.
 Check out the first item below!
 It's me trying to learn PyTorch and fine-tune a Vision Language Model from Alibaba.

 ## Some of my work: